Retronova/ESP8266-Wardriving/README.md

 # ESP8266 Wardriving
-Resource for Wardriving Project on the ESP8266
+Wardriving Project on the ESP8266

 # Hardware